-Landscaping for this development shall comply with the Landscape Regulations (14-16-3-10) in the City of Albuquerque Comprehensive Zoning Code, and the City of Albuquerque requirements in the Water Conservation Landscaping and Water Waste Grainance, and the Pollen Ordinance.
+Landscaping for this development shall comply with the Landscape Regulations (14-16-3-10) in the City of Albuquerque Comprehensive Zoning Code, and the City of Albuquerque requirements in the Water Conservation Landscaping and Water Waste Ordinance, and the Pollen Ordinance.
 Future landscaping in conjunction with the development of the building on Lot 3 shall be in accordance with the Landscape Plan in the Site Development Plan for Building Permit submittal.

-If residential uses are a part of this project, Usable Open Space shall be provided as required in the R-2 Residential Zone (14-16-2-11) in the City of Albuquerque Comprehensive Zoning Code.
+For residential uses Usable Open Space shall be provided as required in the R-2 Residential Zone (14-16-2-11) in the City of Albuquerque Comprehensive Zoning Code.